Octavius

 And share the glories of this happy day.

 The closing speech is short, formal, and politically perfect.
-Octavius accepts Antony's praise of Brutus, orders full military honours for the dead conspirator's body, claims the corpse for his own tent — a gesture that places Brutus, in death, under Octavius's roof rather than Antony's — and dismisses the field with the phrase "this happy day."
+Octavius accepts Antony's praise of Brutus, orders full honours for the dead conspirator, and claims the body for his own tent – a quiet move that places Brutus, in death, under Octavius's roof rather than Antony's.
+Then he dismisses the field with "this happy day."
 The phrase is the speech's deliberate jolt.
-The day has ended with Brutus, Cassius, Portia, and Caesar all dead; with Rome's republic in ruins; with the Triumvirate's victory secured by means that included the killing of Lepidus's brother and Antony's nephew.
-To call it "happy" is, depending on the reading, either tone-deaf or controlling.
-Garber's reading captures the structural choice: Octavius is "less human, less flesh-and-blood, than Julius Caesar ever was," and the closing line is in keeping with that.
-The play's last words belong to the man whose political instincts the rest of the action has been quietly establishing — and whose victory, the audience leaving the theatre is asked to recognise, is the founding gesture of the empire that will follow.
+The day has ended with Brutus, Cassius, Portia, and Caesar all dead and the republic in ruins, secured by means that included the killing of Lepidus's brother and Antony's nephew.
+To call it "happy" is either tone-deaf or coldly controlled, and the play does not tell us which.
+The last words belong to the man whose political instinct the whole second half has been quietly establishing – and the future the tragedy closes out into is the empire he will found.

 "Octavius describes himself as 'another Caesar,' avenging the memory of the first, although Octavius is less human, less flesh-and-blood, than Julius Caesar ever was."